 - The Planning and Budgeting Committee, working with faculty and staff to plan the university's budget

 - Faculty and staff searches

-- Holds forums with the University president and his cabinet to discuss issues
+- Holds forums with the University president and her cabinet to discuss issues

 - Conducts campus surveys to inform the administration of issues concerning the students